mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

   app.use('/api/token', tokenRouter);
 };
 ```
-You may also want to add `"esversion": 6` to your `server/.jshintrc` to avoid warnings on this code.

 It creates a payload out of the `authorizationCode` and optionally `state` sent to it as well as the `client_id` and
 `client_secret` taken from your `.env`.
 It sends them to the `/login/oauth/access_token` end point,